-1. Background and Purpose of the Guidelines
+1. Background and Purpose

 Climate change is a pressing issue for all countries, irrespective of whether they are developed countries or developing countries, threatening the security of human beings across borders.
 This issue urgently requires the international community to strengthen its concerted efforts.